Documents

 - confirm that you successfully completed all the necessary modules for GBC

-We suggest that you contact your university psychology department as soon as possible to give them time to send this to you.
+Please contact your university psychology department as soon as possible to give them time to send this to you.

-Example of suitable text for a letter from a UK University:
+Example letter from a UK University:

 I confirm that [Student Name] successfully completed the following course at [University Name]: